You must install the following software:

 It outputs all commands called by the tool.

 build: builds the software with correct version information and puts it into a freshly created directory bin.

 check: checks the current state of the working directory to be ready for release (or commit).

-  clean: removes the directories bin and releases.
+clean: removes the build directories and cleans the Go cache.

 version: prints the current version information.